NMcHale029/python-api-challenge/README.md

 Each of the graphs listed above were then plotted again for the northern and southern hemsipheres with linear regression plotted and labled.

 ### Discussion on findings of WeatherPy:
-- It appeats that there is moderate to strong correlation between latitude of a city and the temperature
+- It appears that there is moderate to strong correlation between latitude of a city and the temperature
 - These charts suggest that the correlation is stronger in the southern hemisphere (0.82) than in the northern (-0.58)
-- In the northern hemisphere, as you go up 1 latitude you can expect there to be a .23 drop in temperature(C)
+- In the northern hemisphere, as you move 1 latitude further from the equater, you can expect there to be a .23 drop in temperature(C)
-- In the southern hemishpere, as you move on latitude close to the equater, you can expect a .47 increase in temperature(C)
+- In the southern hemishpere, as you move 1 latitude closer to the equater, you can expect a .47 increase in temperature(C)
 - There does not appear to be a correlation between a city's latitude and its humidity, Cloudiness, or Wind Speed.

 ### Description of VacationPy